-I grew up in a tiny town in eastern Pennslyvania called Whitehall.
+I grew up in a tiny town in eastern Pennsylvania called Whitehall.
 There was a Buffalo Wild Wings for when you needed to propose/watch reruns of After Mash, a Fuddruckers Jr. for when you needed a festive place to sign your alimony papers, and a Kohl’s for when the agreement was just beyond your means.
 When I first moved to New York, more than the theatres, or parks, or talented homeless people, I was overwhelmed by all the food options.
-I used Uber Eats exclusively for the first year and a half; I went almost two years without eating a single vegetable.
+I used Uber, which isn’t just in the transportation industry these days, exclusively for the first year and a half; I went almost two years without eating a single vegetable.
+So much for clean eating.

 Follow Ladders on Flipboard!